AEGIS

 Your feedback rewrites underperforming AI procedures — automatically

 Every time you rate a skill output with 👍 or 👎, you're teaching the system.
-AEGIS tracks which of its procedures are working and which aren't.
-Overnight, it identifies the underperformers, rewrites their instructions based on your corrections, and notifies you via Telegram: "Market Intelligence skill auto-improved — was rated 3.1/5, new version now active."
-No configuration, no prompt engineering on your part — the system does it while you sleep.
+AEGIS tracks which procedures work and which do not.
+Overnight, it rewrites the weaker ones and notifies you when a better version is active.

 Under the hood